-During our time diving Komodo National Park, we were visited by artisans from a wood carving business.
+During our time diving in Komodo National Park, artisans from a wood carving business would often visit.
 In the evening, local boats visit tourist boats and ships, attempting to sell their wares.

 But don’t worry, you’re guide carries a very powerful… stick.

 Everything surrounding these islands make up an amazingly beautiful underwater sanctuary.
 Diving Komodo National Park is a must-do for divers.